-5Articles of Agreement XII Sec.
+&lt;sup>8 Article XII Sec.
 4(b).

-Executive Board and the staff.6 There is nothing inherently wrong with this; in fact, separate codes may be helpful, in that they will reflect the different roles and expectations of the Executive Board, Management, and staff.
+Like other international financial institutions and some corporations, the Fund maintains separate codes of conduct and policies for the Executive Board and the staff.
+There is nothing inherently wrong with this; in fact, separate codes may be helpful, in that they will reflect the different roles and expectations of the Executive Board, management, and staff.
 However, if the codes differ in ways that seem unfair to one group, employees may come to resent their more stringent rules.
 Also, when certain people (the Managing Director, in the IMF case) are not mentioned in either, staff can be confused about what rules apply to them.

-The IMF Board's decision to establish a separate Code of Conduct for Members of the Executive Board ("Board Code") without being legally required to do so demonstrates the Board's good faith and interest in ensuring ethical behavior.
+8. The IMF Board's decision to establish a separate Code of Conduct for Members of the Executive Board ("Board Code") without being legally required to do so, demonstrates the Board's good faith and interest in ensuring ethical behavior.

-The Board Code is the single source of information regarding the Fund's expectations for executive directors' behavior.
+9. The Board Code is the single source of information regarding the Fund's expectations for executive directors' behavior.
 For this reason, it is important that the Board Code set forth clear expectations.
-Yet, the Board Code's language reads, for the most part, as a set of recommendations rather than rules.
+Yet, the Board Code's language reads, for the most part, as a set of recommendations, rather than rules.
 For example, the Board Code states that executive directors "should observe the highest standards of ethical conduct," and "should ensure they observe local laws," rather than that they are required to or shall observe the highest standards of conduct and local laws.

-Given the thought and planning that went into creating a Board Code, and the repeated use of non-binding language, one might conclude that the absence of mandates was deliberate.
+10 Given the thought and planning that went into creating a Board Code, and the repeated use of non-binding language, one might conclude that the absence of mandates was deliberate.
 As one interviewee stated, the Board Code relies on the possibility of censure and the embarrassment factor, rather than on clear, strict rules to enforce good behavior among executive directors.

-By contrast, the IMF Staff Code is detailed.
-A plethora of policies and procedures complement it, and communications are posted and delivered to staff about the rules.9 The Ethics Office maintains written procedures to
+11 By contrast, the IMF Staff Code is detailed.
+A plethora of policies and procedures complement it, and communications are posted and delivered to staff about the rules.
+The Ethics Office maintains written procedures to guide its investigations of alleged staff